 Edge computing can help unlock the potential of the Metaverse by providing a distributed compute architecture that can support low latency, high bandwidth experiences.
-It can also help to reduce to improve the experience of virtual reality applications through reducing the cost and discomfort associated with wearing an AR/VR headset.
+It can also help to improve the experience of virtual reality applications through reducing the cost and discomfort associated with wearing an AR/VR headset.

 What is the Metaverse?